ashmit27j/MPMC/README.md

    - Download the TASM package and extract it.
 3. **Run TASM in DOSBox**:
    - Use DOSBox to navigate to the folder and execute TASM commands.

-## 📘 Notes

-- Make sure to test your assembly code in an emulator or on actual hardware if available.